 We need entrepreneurs to find new solutions to pressing challenges, like demographic ageing and climate change.

 We need your skills, passion and commitment.

-outgrowing their female competitors.
-Because the larger the
+men are outgrowing their female competitors.
+Because the larger the company, the

 And so, women entrepreneurs, you need to close this gender gap.